SoftzDev/eccentricPACHARA.github.io/README.md

 <h3>About Me</h3>
-👋Hello, I am currently a student this Github is what I usually do for fun in my free time.
+👋Hello, My name is Pachara I am currently a student I usually use github for fun in my free time and I enjoy it.